sohamkool/make-samd21-vscode/README.md

 ## Prerequisites

 1.  **Arm GNU Toolchain:** The specific version (7-2017q4 or compatible) must be installed.
-2.  **Arduino Core Files:** A local, extracted copy of the `ArduinoCore-samd-master` repository is required to resolve all include paths (must be referenced by the `CORE_PATH` variable).
+2.  **Arduino Core Files:** A local, cloned copy of the [ArduinoCore-samd-master](https://github.com/arduino/ArduinoCore-samd) repository is required to resolve all include paths (must be referenced by the `CORE_PATH` variable).
 3.  **GNU Make:** Version 4.0+ is recommended.

 ## Usage